 What's the best way to keep up with all you're doing?

-Someone asked me that when we were working at a golf tournament.
+Someone asked me that question while we were working at a golf tournament.
 The best way depends on just how much info you want, or how often you want to hear from me/ATC.
+Here are ten ways, listed in decreasing order of update frequency (approximate).

 The @asianturfgrass account on Twitter will have links to all my new blog posts, reshares of some old topical ones, and some retweets and other turf discussion.